 Bridgestone Ecopia tires had the best combination of low rolling resistance and long tread life.

-For more details about how I selected these wheels/tires, see this thread.
+For more details about how I selected these wheels/tires back in 2016, see this thread.

 How much does this combination weigh compared to OEM wheels/tires?